overlookinfra/rototiller/CONTRIBUTING.md

 ## Making Changes

+* (!) ensure you have gem_of installed in your gems.
+Bundler can not install it, and our Gemfile requires it.
 * Create a topic branch from where you want to base your work.
   * This is the `master` branch in the case of rototiller
   * To quickly create a topic branch based on master use `git checkout -b my_contribution master`.
 Do not work directly on the `master` branch.